tracim/tracim/backend/doc/setting.md

 - Special authentifications mechanisms like Api-Key
 - REMOTE AUTH, like Apache Auth, later explained in the documentation.

-You can chose valid auth_source and order them by priority with `auth_types` paramaters in the INI configuration file.
+You can chose valid auth_source and order them by priority with `auth_types` parameters in the INI configuration file.

 For instance: